Don Quixote: Publication

 In July 1604, Cervantes sold the rights of El ingenioso hidalgo don Quixote de la Mancha (known as Don Quixote, Part I) to the publisher-bookseller Francisco de Robles for an unknown sum.
 License to publish was granted in September, the printing was finished in December, and the book came out on 16 January 1605.

 The novel was an immediate success.
-The majority of the 400 copies of the first edition were sent to the New World, with the publisher hoping to get a better price in the Americas.
-Although most of them disappeared in a shipwreck near La Havana, approximately 70 copies reached Lima, from where they were sent to Cuzco in the heart of the defunct Inca Empire.
+Most of the 400 copies of the first edition were sent to the New World, with the publisher hoping to get a better price in the Americas.
+Although most of them disappeared in a shipwreck near La Havana, approximately 70 copies reached Lima, from where they were sent to Cuzco, in the heart of the defunct Inca Empire.

 No sooner was it in the hands of the public than preparations were made to issue derivative (pirated) editions.
 In 1614 a fake second part was published by a mysterious author under the pen name Avellaneda.
 This author was never satisfactorily identified.
 This rushed Cervantes into writing and publishing a genuine second part in 1615, which was a year before his own death.
 Don Quixote had been growing in favour, and its author's name was now known beyond the Pyrenees.
 By August 1605, there were two Madrid editions, two published in Lisbon, and one in Valencia.
 Publisher Francisco de Robles secured additional copyrights for Aragon and Portugal for a second edition.

 Sale of these publishing rights deprived Cervantes of further financial profit on Part One.
 In 1607, an edition was printed in Brussels.
 Robles, the Madrid publisher, found it necessary to meet demand with a third edition, a seventh publication in all, in 1608.
 Popularity of the book in Italy was such that a Milan bookseller issued an Italian edition in 1610.
 Yet another Brussels edition was called for in 1611.
 Since then, numerous editions have been released and in total, the novel is believed to have sold more than 500 million copies worldwide.
 The work has been produced in numerous editions and languages, the Cervantes Collection, at the State Library of New South Wales includes over 1,100 editions.
 These were collected, by Ben Haneman, over a period of thirty years.

 In 1613, Cervantes published the Novelas ejemplares, dedicated to the Maecenas of the day, the Conde de Lemos.
 Eight and a half years after Part One had appeared came the first hint of a forthcoming Segunda Parte (Part Two).
-"You shall see shortly," Cervantes says, "the further exploits of Don Quixote and humours of Sancho Panza."
+"You shall see shortly", Cervantes says, "the further exploits of Don Quixote and humours of Sancho Panza."
 Don Quixote, Part Two, published by the same press as its predecessor, appeared late in 1615, and quickly reprinted in Brussels and Valencia (1616) and Lisbon (1617).
 Parts One and Two were published as one edition in Barcelona in 1617.
 Historically, Cervantes' work has been said to have "smiled Spain's chivalry away", suggesting that Don Quixote as a chivalric satire contributed to the demise of Spanish Chivalry.